bmwcarit/ramses-composer-docs/doc/advanced/nested_prefabs/README.md

 Let's start with our most basic element, the wheel.
 Naturally, we create a Prefab and drag in the imported _Wheel_ MeshNode from the scene graph.
-We also add an additional Node _Suspension_ as its parent so we can better control the movements of the wheel.
+We also add an additional Node _Suspension_ as its parent, so we can better control the movements of the wheel.
 The MeshNode itself will rotate to make the wheel spin, the _Suspension_ Node will rotate for steering.

-As an interface for this Prefab we add the [wheel_control.lua](lua/wheel_control.lua) script.
+As a LuaInterface for this Prefab we add the [wheel_interface.lua](interfaces/wheel_interface.lua) script.
 Our Prefab accepts the following parameters:

 * _rotationAngle_ controls spinning the wheels.
-The angle is transformed into a vector as output so it can be linked to the MeshNode's rotation.
 * _steeringAngle_ controls turning the wheel for steering.
+* _reverse_ is needed to distinguish between wheels on the left side and right side of the car.

+Additionally, we add an internal LuaScript [wheel_control.lua](lua/wheel_control.lua) and link it up with the interface in order to convert the input data:
+* _rotationAngle_ is transformed into a vector as output, so it can be linked to the MeshNode's rotation.
-This angle is clamped between -30° and 30° to prevent unrealistic angles.
+* _steeringAngle_ is clamped between -30° and 30° to prevent unrealistic angles.
 It is likewise transformed into a vector and linked to the rotation of the _Suspension_ node.
-* _reverse_ is needed to distinguish between wheels on the left side and right side of the car.
-Wheels on the opposite side need to be rotated by 180° for correct orientation and need to spin in the other direction.
+* _reverse_ signals that the wheel needs to be rotated by 180° for correct orientation and needs to spin in the opposite direction.

-This gives us a working wheel.
-In this example there is only one script.
+After linking everything up, this gives us a working wheel.
 Keep in mind that in complex real life projects you can have multiple interface scripts as well as multiple inner scripts for logic to separate different aspects of your LUA code.